unicef/publicgoods-toolkit/appendix-examples.md

 ### Product: OpenHMIS

+(TBD: Karl and James to double-check this as an example product.)

 The United States' federal agency, Housing and Urban Development (HUD) operates a program called [HMIS](https://www.hudexchange.info/programs/hmis/), the Homeless